- Introduction:

 -"The 17th century Jewish historian, Raphael Levi, admitted that long ago the rabbis used to read Isaiah 53 in synagogues, but after the chapter caused “arguments and great confusion” the rabbis decided that the simplest thing would be to just take that prophecy out of the Haftarah readings in synagogues.
 That’s why today when we read Isaiah 52, we stop in the middle of the chapter and the week after we jump straight to Isaiah 54."
 (Eitan Bar, One For Israel, "Isaiah 53-The Forbidden Chapter")

-- The Suffering Servant Of Isaiah 53 Cannot Simply Be A Reference To Israel, But To A Person:
+• The Suffering Servant Of Isaiah 53 Cannot Simply Be A Reference To Israel, But To A Person:

 -If the suffering servant of Isaiah 53 is a reference to the nation of Israel rather than Christ Himself, then how can it be said that he was cut off from the people (Isaiah 53:8)?
 How can this suffering servant be cut off from himself?

 -If the suffering servant of Isaiah 53 is a reference to the nation of Israel rather than Christ Himself, then how can it be said that he bore the sins of the people (Isaiah 53:5-6)?
-This person is said to be righteous, yet the Old Testament records Israel routinely falling into sin and judgement by God.
+This person is said to be righteous, yet the Old Testament records Israel routinely falling into sin and judgment by God.

 -Who would better fit the description of the suffering servant in Isaiah 53 than Jesus Christ Himself as recorded in the four gospels?